 Although some traditional Senbei are made with wheat flour or starch, most of the Senbei rice crackers available in Japan are made from non-glutinous rice, the staple food of the Japanese.

 Unlike Senbei, Okaki is made from glutinous rice.
-More precisely, this Japanese rice cracker is traditionally made by drying relatively small pieces of “Mochi (餅)” sticky glutinous white rice cake, then roasting them.
+More precisely, this Japanese rice cracker is traditionally made by drying relatively small pieces of “Mochi (餅)” sticky glutinous white rice cake, then baking them.

 Arare is made from dried small pieces of Mochi, in other words, from glutinous rice, in the same way as Okaki.
 Therefore, it is said that Arare is a kind of Okaki.
 However, as you can see from the above 2 photos, Arare is generally small in size as compared to Okaki.